 Cervical Cancer

 Your cervix is the lower part of your uterus.
 When abnormal cells grow there, it’s called cervical cancer.
+There are significant steps you can take to reduce your risk of cervical cancer, including receiving HPV (human papillomavirus) vaccines and early screening tests, such as the Pap (Papanicolaou) tests.

-Human papillomavirus infection (HPV) is the most common cause of cervical cancer.
-HPV infections are extremely common and most women will acquire HPV at some point in during their lifetime.
+The majority of cervical cancer is due to Human papillomavirus (HPV) infection.
+HPV infections are extremely common, and most women will acquire HPV at some point in during their lifetime.
 Most people’s immune systems will clear an HPV infection without it developing into cancer.
-But some types of HPV aren’t cleared.
-They can transform cervical cells into precancerous cells.
+But some types of HPV aren’t cleared and can transform cervical cells into precancerous cells.
 If it’s not treated, these cells become cervical cancer.
+Cervical cancer grows slowly, and most cases of cervical cancer in the US are caught before it spreads thanks to common screening tests.

 Squamous cell carcinomas make up 80–90% of cervical cancers.
 Adenocarcinoma makes up 10–20%.
 Other rare types of cervical cancer also exist.

-The American Cancer Society estimates that about 13,000 people are diagnosed with invasive cervical cancer each year.
+The American Cancer Society estimates that about 14,000 people are diagnosed with invasive cervical cancer each year.
+Invasive cervical cancer is a rare disease, thanks to screening, early detection, and the HPV vaccine.

 Almost all cervical cancers are caused by high-risk types of human papillomavirus, or HPV.
 HPV is the most common sexually transmitted infection in the US.
 Most sexually active people with cervixes have an HPV infection during their lifetimes.